Skip to main content Go to Site Map

 Does my young artist need any qualifications or experience?

-No. This is an introductory course, so your young artist doesn't need any previous experience, just buckets of enthusiasm!
+No. This is an introductory course, so your young artist doesn't need any previous experience, just buckets of enthusiasm.

 I’m not sure if this is suitable for my young artist.
 Can I speak to someone?

-Yes of course!
-If you'd like to discuss if this course is suitable for your young artist, get in touch with us: email saturdayartschool@aub.ac.uk or call +44 (0) 1202 363222.
+Yes, of course!
+If you'd like to discuss if this course is suitable for your young artist, get in touch with us: email academy@aub.ac.uk or call +44 (0) 1202 363222.

 How much does this course cost?